The Best No Annual Fee Credit Card Gives You 3% Back On Travel and Dining Spending

 While some high-end credit cards have traditionally rewarded restaurant meals, dining has become a popular accelerated rewards category among the best credit cards with no annual fee, and more cards now offer rewards on takeout orders as well as eating out, like the Propel does.
 This card also offers triple rewards for spending on a slew of streaming media services and up to $600 in protection for damaged or stolen cell phones.

 If you don't use most (or any) of these categories for which the Propel offers accelerated rewards earnings, the Chase Freedom Unlimited card and American Express Cash Magnet are two other options in the category of no annual fee credit cards that offer a simple, 1.5 points per dollar spent on all purchases.
 Both of those offer a 15-month 0% APR introductory rate on both purchases and balance transfers, compared to 12 months for the Propel.
-If you have plans to do some big spending in the year ahead, the Freedom Unlimited also has a current sign-up bonus of 3% cash back for all spending within the first year you have the card.
+If you have plans to do some big spending in the year ahead, the Freedom Unlimited also has a current sign-up bonus of 3% cash back within the first year you have the card.
 This could net you up to a whopping $600 — provided you spend $20,000 in that year.

 Money worked with MagnifyMoney to narrow down credit card options in each category to a set of finalists.
 Money’s editorial staff was solely responsible for choosing the winners, focusing on interest rates, fees, and perks of each card.